 BREAKFAST- Breakfast is available for all students and staff at the beginning of the school day from 8:00AM-8:20AM.
-During the 2022-2023 school year, breakfast is \$1.65 for students.
+During the 2023-2024 school year, breakfast is \$1.80 for students.
 Students/families should pay ahead of time whenever possible using School Pay.
 All families are encouraged to fill out the Free and Reduced Lunch Application for their student to see if their student qualifies for a free or reduced rate.

 LUNCH- Lunch is served at school each day in the cafeteria (or outside in a designated area) which is supervised; however, all students need to do their part by bussing their own trays, talking quietly and refraining from running or horseplay and sitting on tables.
-During the 2022-2023 school year, lunch is \$3.05 for students.
+During the 2023-2024 school year, lunch is \$3.40 for students.
 Students/families should pay ahead of time whenever possible using School Pay.
 Students MUST sign up for school lunch each morning during homeroom in order to receive his/her meal at lunch time.
 All families are encouraged to fill out the Free and Reduced Lunch Application for their student to see if their student qualifies for a free or reduced rate.

 The office does NOT have food or water cups available for students that forget their food or water bottle at home and/or forget to sign up.
+There are two water stations on campus for student use.
 Please encourage your student to be responsible.
+Students may choose to purchase a bottled water for \$1 in the office if they forget their water bottle (proceeds benefit end-of-year activities).
 Students will be allowed to use the office phone to contact their parent/guardian if they have forgotten their food.
 This is NOT intended to be used regularly.
-Students wishing to purchase only milk or juice (and not a full school meal) can do so for 50 cents.
+Students wishing to purchase milk or juice only (and not a full school meal) can do so for 50 cents.